 First off, it is normal for the battery of an Apple mobile phone to lose more than 20% in one year.
-Therefore, when the battery is still under warranty and the battery efficiency is less than 80%, the battery can be replaced by Apple for free.
+Therefore, when the battery is still under warranty, and the battery efficiency is less than 80%, the battery can be replaced by Apple for free.

-iPhone Displays Battery Health but Android Doesn’t, Why is This So?
+iPhone Displays Battery Health but Android Doesn’t: Why Is This So?

 Then we have a question, why can Apple check the battery health function, but Android can’t?

 On the other hand, Android devices have already supported 90W and 100W.
 Basically, it can be fully charged in a dozen minutes or half an hour.
-At this time, everyone will think that this is because the charge is too fast and the loss is too fast.
+At this time, everyone will think that this is because the charge and the loss are too fast.
 Therefore, the manufacturer deliberately did not add this query function because they did not dare to let everyone see the loss of the battery.
 After all, no one can accept the linear decline in battery consumption of their mobile phones.

 Real Reason Why Android Doesn’t Display Battery Health